top of page

 • “Which metric actually matters?”

 That uncertainty isn’t solved by more visuals.
+It’s caused by:

 • Lack of metric alignment